A test for directional-linear independence, with applications to wildfire orientation and size: A test for directional-linear independence

 \subsection{Simulation study}

-The finite sample performance of the test statistic, using the proposed calibration algorithms, is illustrated through a simulation study.
-Comparisons with the available procedures for assessing circular--linear association are also provided.
-The models considered in the study, jointly with the details of the simulation scenarios, are briefly described.\\

-Six different directional--linear models were considered.
+Six different directional-linear models were considered in the simulation study.
 The models are indexed by a $\delta$ parameter that measures the degree of deviation from the independence, where $\delta=0$ represents independence and $\delta>0$ accounts for different degrees of dependence.
-The models show three kind of possible deviations from the independence: first order deviations, that is, deviations in the conditional expectation (models M1, M2 and M3); second order deviations or conditional variance deviations (models M4 and M5) and first and second order deviations (model M6).
-In order to clarify notation, $\phi(\cdot;m,\sigma)$ and $f_{LN}(\cdot;m,\sigma)$ represent the density of a normal and a log--normal, with mean/log--scale $m$ and standard deviation/shape $\sigma$.
-Notation $\mathbf{0}_q$ represents a vector of $q$ zeros. \begin{itemize} \item[M1.] $f_1(\bx,z)=\phi(z;\delta(2+\bx^T\bmu),\sigma)\times f_{vM}(\bx;\bmu,\kappa)$, with $\bmu=(\mathbf{0}_q,1)$, $\kappa=1$ and $\sigma=1$.
+The models show three kind of possible deviations from the independence: first order deviations, that is, deviations in the conditional expectation (M1, M2 and M3); second order deviations or conditional variance deviations (M4 and M5) and first and second order deviations (M6).
+In order to clarify notation, $\phi(\cdot;m,\sigma)$ and $f_{\mathcal{LN}}(\cdot;m,\sigma)$ represent the density of a normal and a log-normal, with mean/log-scale $m$ and standard deviation/shape $\sigma$.
+Notation $\mathbf{0}_q$ represents a vector of $q$ zeros. \begin{itemize} \item[M1.] $f_1(\bx,z)=\phi\big(z;\delta(2+\bx^T\bmu),\sigma\big)\times f_{\textrm{vM}}(\bx;\bmu,\kappa)$, with $\bmu=(\mathbf{0}_q,1)$, $\kappa=1$ and $\sigma=1$.

-\item[M2.] $f_2(\bx,z)=f_{LN}(z;\delta(1+(\bx^T\bmu)^2),\sigma)\times f_{vM}(\bx;\bmu,\kappa)$, with $\bmu=(-1,\mathbf{0}_q)$, $\kappa=0$ and $\sigma=\frac{1}{4}$.
+\item[M2.] $f_2(\bx,z)=f_{\mathcal{LN}}\big(z;\delta(1+(\bx^T\bmu)^2),\sigma\big)\times f_{\textrm{vM}}(\bx;\bmu,\kappa)$, with $\bmu=(-1,\mathbf{0}_q)$, $\kappa=0$ and $\sigma=\frac{1}{4}$.

-\item[M3.] $f_3(\bx,z)=[rf_{LN}(z;\delta(1+(\bx^T\bmu_1)^3),\sigma_1)\\+(1-r)\phi(z;m,\sigma_2) ] \times [pf_{vM}(\bx;\bmu_1,\kappa_1)\\+(1-p)f_{vM}(\bx;\bmu_2,\kappa_2)]$, with $\bmu_1=(\mathbf{0}_q,1)$, $\bmu_2=(\mathbf{0}_q,-1)$, $\kappa_1=2$, $\kappa_2=1$, $p=\frac{3}{4}$, $\sigma_1=\sigma_2=\frac{1}{4}$, $m=1$ and $r=\frac{1}{4}$.
+\item[M3.] $f_3(\bx,z)=\big[rf_{\mathcal{LN}}\big(z;\delta(1+(\bx^T\bmu_1)^3),\sigma_1\big)+(1-r)\phi(z;m,\sigma_2)\big] \times \big[pf_{\textrm{vM}}(\bx;\bmu_1,\kappa_1)+(1-p)$ $\times f_{\textrm{vM}}(\bx;\bmu_2,\kappa_2)\big]$, with $\bmu_1=(\mathbf{0}_q,1)$, $\bmu_2=(\mathbf{0}_q,-1)$, $\kappa_1=2$, $\kappa_2=1$, $p=\frac{3}{4}$, $\sigma_1=\sigma_2=\frac{1}{4}$, $m=1$ and $r=\frac{1}{4}$.

-\item[M4.] $f_4(\bx,z)=\phi\lrp{z;m,\frac{1}{4}+\delta(1-(\bx^T\bmu_r)^3}\\\times f_{vM}(\bx;\bmu,\kappa)$, with $\bmu=(\mathbf{0}_q,1)$, $\kappa=1$, $\bmu_r=(-1,\mathbf{0}_q)$ and $m=0$.
+\item[M4.] $f_4(\bx,z)=\phi\big(z;m,\frac{1}{4}+\delta(1-(\bx^T\bmu_r)^3)\big)\times f_{\textrm{vM}}(\bx;\bmu,\kappa)$, with $\bmu=(\mathbf{0}_q,1)$, $\kappa=1$, $\bmu_r=(-1,\mathbf{0}_q)$ and $m=0$.

-\item[M5.] $f_5(\bx,z)=f_{LN}\lrp{z;m,\lrp{5+\delta(3\bx^T\bmu_2-\bx^T\bmu_1)}^{-1}}\\\times \lrc{pf_{vM}(\bx;\bmu_1,\kappa_1)+(1-p)f_{vM}(\bx;\bmu_2,\kappa_2)}$, with $\bmu_1\allowbreak=(\mathbf{0}_q,1)$, $\bmu_2=(\mathbf{0}_q,-1)$, $\kappa_1=\kappa_2=2$, $p=\frac{1}{2}$ and $m=0$.
+\item[M5.] $f_5(\bx,z)=f_{\mathcal{LN}}\big(z;m,(5+\delta\bx^T(3\bmu_2-\bmu_1))^{-1}\big)\times \lrc{pf_{\textrm{vM}}(\bx;\bmu_1,\kappa_1)+(1-p)f_{\textrm{vM}}(\bx;\bmu_2,\kappa_2)}$, with $\bmu_1\allowbreak=(\mathbf{0}_q,1)$, $\bmu_2=(\mathbf{0}_q,-1)$, $\kappa_1=\kappa_2=2$, $p=\frac{1}{2}$ and $m=0$.